adambushman/delivery-standardization-group/README.md

 * Customer characteristics do well to predict segmentation independent of the target volume threshold, indicating they should play a key role in the strategy
 * Market dynamics are an important component and summarizing the performance of the closest neighboring customers does well to approximate local market conditions

 Adoption of this strategy strikes a good balance between capturing future opportunity and preserving an efficient red truck program.

 <p align="center">
   <img src="misc/segmentation-strategy-3.png" alt="Segmentation Strategy 3" width="45%" />
 </p>

+We found this strategy to retain 56% more volume in 2025 than the incumbent strategy, while achieving 86% of the incumbent strategy's RED TRUCK program efficient of 2025 volume per $100 of delivery costs.

 We recommend Swire Coca-Cola validate the results of this project with original data sets and implement components thereof to improve the segmentation strategy for delivery model programs.